publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch13/schI/ptB/m__us_usc_t21_s814.md

         A regulation reinstating an exemption under paragraph (1) may be modified or revoked with respect to a particular drug product upon a finding that—

-            (A) applying the factors described in subsection (b) of this section to the drug product, the drug product is being diverted; or
+            (A) applying the factors described in subsection (b) to the drug product, the drug product is being diverted; or

             (B) there is a significant change in the data that led to the issuance of the regulation.